tbishaw-stat6250/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 1]
 - Question (ilankham−stat6250): How common it is to abbreviate the word "repository" as "repo"?
+- Answer (who7-stat6250): It is very common to write "rep" for repository.

 [Course Structure Quiz, Problem 2]
 - Question (ilankham−stat6250): Is the requirement to complete 8 of 10 forum posts to allow people to "slack off" at the end of the quarter, or is it to accommodate students enrolling in the course late, or both?
 - Answer (ilankham−stat6250): Both; however, students are encouraged to complete all assignments as written, even if they have no impact on their course grade.
+- Answer (who7-stat6250): I would say both.
+I would assume it is most likely to allow students some leeway during the course.

 [Course Structure Quiz, Problem 3]
 - Question (ilankham−stat6250): Is the requirement to complete 8 of 10 weekly quizzes to allow people to "slack off" at the end of the quarter, or is it to accommodate students enrolling in the course late, or both?
+- Answer (who7-stat6250): Same answer to question 2, i would say both.
+It is to provide some leeway for students during the course.

 [Course Structure Quiz, Problem 4]
 - Question (ilankham−stat6250): How will code reviews for projects be conducted?
 Will they involve comments on code in GitHub, meetings with the instructor, or both?
 - Answer (ilankham−stat6250): Both; Code Reviews will involve 1:1 meetings with the instructor held through Google Hangouts, during which project code will discussed and commented.
+- Answer (who7-stat6250): it is both, prof will be reviewed during Google Hangout and comments would be left in the codes.

 [Course Structure Quiz, Problem 5]
 - Question (ilankham−stat6250): How similar to Weekly Quiz problems will final exam problems be?
 In other words, if I want to best prepare for the final exam throughout the course, should I primarily focus on thoroughly understanding weekly quiz problems?
 - Answer (ilankham−stat6250): The best way to prepare for the Final Exam is to work through every assigned Weekly Quiz Problem and to develop an understanding of all concepts involved to the point that the problems can be thoroughly answered without consulting reference materials.
+- Answer (who7-stat6250): Best way to prepare for any final exam would be to go through all materials provided by the professor.

 [Course Structure Quiz, Problem 6]